vaadata/java-serde/README.md

 ## Known limitations

+* To use a reference, the object must be declared before in the stream.
 * `TC_PROXYCLASSDESC` Is not implemented and could require a lot of work.
 * `TC_RESET` Is not implemented but should be easy to do.
 * `TC_EXCEPTION` Is not implemented and requires `TC_RESET`.